The Crusader Union of Australia: History

-In 1934 CRU was founded in Western Australia.

-The Crusader Women's Fellowship, began at Roseville Park in 1939.
+In 1933, the Crusader Union of Queensland was established, holding an initial camp at Currumbin.
+The Girls' Crusader Union of Queensland organised a holiday study camp for school students at the end of that year.

+The Crusader Union of South Australia was also founded around this time, and was organising events by 1934.

+Following a visit by Guinness to Western Australia in 1934, the Crusader Union of Western Australia was formed.
+Edna Carlon was the first president of the Girls' Crusader Union of Western Australia.
+At that time other organisations with a similar mission, and also calling themselves Crusaders, had begun to appear in Western Australia.
+By the 1950s, annual Crusader camps were organised in Western Australia.

-By 1952 CRU had forty branches operating in Victoria and had begun work on a permanent campsite at Toolangi.
-By 1954 the Crusader Union had 150 branches across the entirety of Australia and New Zealand, however, in 1955 CRU merged with Scripture Union in all states except for New South Wales.
-During the 1960s CRU became a Registered Company Limited by Guarantee to meet legal requirements.
+As of 1952, the Crusader Union had forty branches operating in Victoria and had begun work on a permanent campsite at Toolangi.
+By 1954, the Crusader Union had 150 branches across Australia and New Zealand, however, in 1955 the Crusader Union merged with Scripture Union in all states except for New South Wales.

+Crusader Union of New South Wales

+During the 1960s, the Crusader Union of New South Wales became a registered company limited by guarantee to meet legal requirements.
 Initially established in Sydney's CBD, the office relocated to Strathfield in 1988, then Eastwood in 1993.
-In 1964 CRU held Study Camps for high school students for the first time.
-By 2018 over 441 Sydney School Students would attend these camps annually.
+In 1964, the Crusader Union held Study Camps for high school students for the first time.
+By 2018, over 440 Sydney school students attended these camps annually.

+Crusader Union of Australia

 The Crusader Union of NSW became the Crusader Union of Australia on 23 May 1990 and the Crusader ‘eagle’ logo was introduced in 1997.
-In 2002 the CRU Camp brand would be trademarked.

-In 2019 the 'eagle' logo was phased out and replaced with the current stylised letters.
+In 2002, the CRU Camp brand was trademarked.
+In 2019, the 'eagle' logo was phased out and replaced with the current stylised letters.

-After thirty-four years as C.E.O.
-Gary Hill stood down in November 2025 and was replaced by Nick Hood.
+After thirty-four years as CEO, Gary Hill stood down in November 2025 and was replaced by Nick Hood.

 Campsites

 Sailing Boats belonging to CRU Lake Mac sailing on Lake Macquarie with Eraring Power Station in the background.

 The first camps run by the Crusader Union were on rented land.
-Due to the condition of these campsites being outside the control of the Crusader Union, in 1943 the decision was made to purchase their own sites.
-Four such sites would be purchased in Galston Gorge, Lake Macquarie, and along the Colo River in New South Wales and in Toolangi in Victoria.
-The Galston Gorge and Lake Macquarie sites continue to operate today.
+Due to the condition of the campsites being outside the control of the organisation, in 1943 the decision was made to purchase their own sites.
+Four sites were purchased in Galston Gorge, Lake Macquarie, and along the Colo River in New South Wales and in Toolangi in Victoria.